 WHY EXERCISE IS STILL THE BEST MEDICINE

-With the Coronavirus pandemic leading us to a second lockdown, there's never been a more crucial time to stay healthy.
+With the Coronavirus pandemic leading us to a another lockdown, there's never been a more crucial time to stay healthy.

 If you’ve been following the news, you know the drill: wash your hands thoroughly, cough or sneeze into a tissue or your elbow, clean surfaces thoroughly, self-isolate if you think you’ve been in contact with an infected person.
 Until a vaccine is developed, these are the recommendations for preventing the spread of Covid-19.